heljalav/Meth4DH2019/README.md

   3a.
 I removed front and backmatter as well as most editorial content at the start of each chapter manually.
   3b.
 To identify and create subsets by calendar year I manually found the first and last entries for each year and created a txt file for each one (named YEAR.txt).
 First years are very short, the final years (1846-8) was merged into the last file (1846.txt) because of sparsity,
   4. I used Python to programmatically remove headers from the data: the headers appear in the edited volumes on all pages and thus appear in the middle of entries.
   5. Final processing and computational analysis in R using stm package - discussed separately below.
+Pre-processing in this step includes removing stopwords (using the default list in the stm package).
+I did not remove numbers/digits or transform everything to lowercase: I wanted to see whether including digits (all entries start with a date, so I assume the distribution to be even) would provide any information through the topic model, and I wanted to preserve information about proper nouns (upper case) even though I could not account for sentence case (sentence-initial upper case).

+ # Critical Analysis of Pipeline
+  hyphenation
+  subsets